Ethiopia–Israel relations: Mengistu rule

+21st century

+In 2012, an Ethiopian-born Israeli, Belaynesh Zevadia, was appointed Israeli ambassador to Ethiopia.
+Ethiopian Prime Minister Abiy Ahmed and Israeli Prime Minister Benjamin Netanyahu that same year have been said to "enjoy a warm personal relationship" by The Times of Israel.

 Commercial relations

 Trade relations between Ethiopia and Israel have grown over the years.
 In the early 1980s, Dafron, an Israeli notebook manufacturer, won a government contract to market 2 million notebooks to Ethiopia.
 Israel imports Ethiopian sesame, coffee, grains, skins and hides, spices, oilseed and natural gum.

 Israeli arm sales to Ethiopia

 Israel has provided air defense systems to protect strategic points in Ethiopia and sold assault rifles to the Ethiopian National Defense Forces.

 Ethiopian Jews

 In return for this aid, Ethiopia permitted the emigration of the Beta Israel.
 Departures in the spring reached about 500 people a month before Ethiopian officials adopted new emigration procedures that reduced the figure by more than two-thirds.
 The following year, Jerusalem and Addis Ababa negotiated another agreement whereby Israel provided agricultural, economic, and health assistance.
 Also, in May 1991, as the Mengistu regime neared its end, Israel paid US$35 million in cash to allow nearly 15,000 Beta Israel to emigrate from Ethiopia to Israel.